 Coaches: Coaches with air conditioning are used on our group tours for city sightseeing, short excursions to the countryside and longer transfers where necessary.
 Roads in Japan are extremely well maintained and are comparatively smooth compared with the rest of Asia.
+Coaches and minibuses do not have onboard toilet facilities; however, frequent bathroom stops are made for passengers comfort.

-Bullet trains: Second class reserved seats are booked for our groups on bullet trains; there will be toilet facilities on board.
+Bullet trains: Second-class reserved seats are booked for our groups on bullet trains; there will be toilet facilities on board.
 Due to the limited space on bullet trains, a separate luggage transfer service will be arranged for all suitcases (1 case per person).
 You will need to pack a separate overnight bag to carry on the train as your suitcase will not arrive until the following day after a bullet train journey.
-You guide will indicate when you will need to prepare for this throughout your tour.
+Your guide will indicate when you will need to prepare for this throughout your tour.